Top

 • Manage the affairs of any size estate

-It should be noted, on the other hand, that trusts are generally more expensive to establish than wills since it must be managed by another party once created.
-A living trust must also be properly funded to be effective, otherwise it is of no use.
+It should be noted, on the other hand, that trusts are generally more expensive to establish than wills since they must be managed by another party once created.
+A living trust must also be properly funded to be effective; otherwise, it is of no use.

-There are several factors to consider if you should pursue a will or living trust.
+There are several factors to consider when deciding whether to pursue a will or a living trust.
 If you have minor children, for example, a trust can specify when they will be entitled to the trust’s assets.
 A trust can also be beneficial if the value of your estate is more than the current estate tax threshold.

 Why Choose Us?